StephenGill/a11y-guidance.github.io/introduction.md

 This guidance applies to public sector digital services, websites and [mobile apps](https://www.gov.uk/service-manual/technology/working-with-mobile-technology).

+## Accessible services are better for everyone

+Making services accessible makes them better for everyone.
+For example, video subtitles can help people with a hearing impairment.
+But they’re also useful to someone watching a video in a noisy office.

+And services that meet accessibility standards tend to use less bandwidth - so they’re better for people with low wifi or a limited mobile data plan.

 ## Understanding accessibility

 Making a service accessible means making sure it can be used by people with: